On the Smallest Support Size of Integer Solutions to Linear Equations: Introduction

-The bound in \eqref{eq:log:bound} improves the bound in \cite{aliev2018support} by a factor of order $\log\log(\sqrt{m}t)$.
-To obtain this theorem, we prove the following result, which may be of independent interest.

-Let $A$ be an integer matrix with $m$ rows and at least $m$ columns.
-We will denote by $\Gamma(A)$ the largest absolute value of an $m\times m$ subdeterminant, i.e. determinant of an $m\times m$ submatrix of $A$.
-We denote by $\gcd(A)$ the greatest common divisor of all $\binom{n}{m}$ such subdeterminants of $A$, i.e.

-\begin{theorem} Let $A$ be an integer matrix with $m$ rows and full row rank.
+The main contribution of this work is the following theorem, which essentially matches the state-of-the-art bound $f_{AADLO}(A)$. \begin{theorem} Let $A$ be an integer matrix with $m$ rows and full row rank.
 Let $p_i$ be the $i$-th prime.
 Then, the following relation between $\Gamma(A)$, $\gcd(A)$ and $f(A)$ holds.

-Furthermore, the bound is asymptotically tight in the sense that for arbitrarily large integers $m$ and $t$, there exist an integer matrix $A$ with $m$ rows, full row rank, $\inftynorm{A}>t$, and a vector $b\in\mathcal{L}(A)$ such that equality holds in \eqref{eq:integer:equation:bound}. \end{theorem}

-We will see how the bound \eqref{eq:integer:equation:bound} is comparable to the bound of \cite{aliev2022sparse}; in particular, the proof of Theorem \ref{thm:main} can easily be adapted to obtain the bound of \cite{aliev2022sparse}.
+Furthermore, the bound is asymptotically tight in the sense that for arbitrarily large integers $m$ and $t$, there exist an integer matrix $A$ with $m$ rows, full row rank, $\inftynorm{A}>t$, and a vector $b\in\mathcal{L}(A)$ such that equality holds in \eqref{eq:integer:equation:bound}. \end{theorem} We will see how the bound \eqref{eq:integer:equation:bound} is comparable to $f_{AADLO}(A)$; in particular, the proof of Theorem \ref{thm:main} can easily be adapted to obtain the bound $f_{AADLO}(A)$.

+We are interested in obtaining bounds on $f(A)$ parameterized by the number of rows and the largest absolute entry of $A$.
+With this in mind, define